 Must-see snorkeling spots on the island include the Lavezzi islands, a tiny archipelago close to the main island, and Ajaccio, where you’ll swim in some of the clearest waters in the Mediterranean and discover species of sea bream, rainbow wrasse, and sea urchins.

 There’s a lot more to Key West than raucous Duval Street and key lime pie.
 In fact, Key West is home to the Florida Reef, the only living coral barrier reef in the United States, making it one of the best islands for snorkeling in the country.

-Dive into its turquoise waters and discover hundreds of marine species, including tropical fish, sponges, jellyfish, anemones, crabs, lobsters, sea turtles, and more.
+Key West is known for its turquoise waters, where you can discover hundreds of marine species, including tropical fish, sponges, jellyfish, anemones, crabs, lobsters, sea turtles, and more.